Next Episode Mobile App

 by posted

-paisley1 said:
+paisley1 wrote:

 When this first came out a couple years ago, I wasn't in the mood for a slice of life show like this, but recently it's been getting high praise in the awards circuit so I marathoned it.
 It's really good.
 Richie played by Ebon Moss-Bachrach is very believable and steals the show.
 At first it kinda reminded me of the movie Waiting... with Ryan Reynolds and Dane Cook, but The Bear is more of a drama than a comedy, there's some situational humor, but for the most part it's just stress and trauma.